-If you'll be driving at speeds higher than 100 mph (160 km/h) where it is legal, raise the cold inflation pressure of each tire to 35 psi (240 kPa).
-When you end this very high-speed driving, reduce the cold inflation pressures to those listed on the Tire-Loading Information label.
+If you'll be driving at high speeds (e.g., speeds of 100 mph (160 km/h) or higher), where it is legal, set the cold inflation pressure to the maximum inflation pressure shown on the tire sidewall, or to 38 psi (265 kPa), whichever is lower.
+See the example below.
+When you end this high-speed driving, return to the cold inflation pressure shown on the Tire-Loading Information label.